- Our Work

 - Creative partnerships between organizations from different sectors (government, academia, NGO, business, etc.)

-- Up to 14 local leaders trained and given the opportunity to earn Masters Degrees (awarded by the University of Texas El Paso)
+- Up to 13 local conservation fellows trained and graduated with a Masters Degrees on Communication from the University of Texas El Paso

 - At least another 100 local executives trained through Mayors’ Workshops